-We do half day/full day Mental Health Workshops for Year 12/13 students.
+We do half day/full day Mental Health Workshops for Year 6 students and above.

 The workshop begins with the rules (for example, confidentiality) and brief introductions.
 This is followed by a listening exercise to warm up the group.
-We then facilitate fun activities like drawing, public speaking, letter writing and mindfulness techniques to explore specifically gratitude, empathy, self love and forgiveness.
+We then facilitate fun activities like drawing, letter writing and mindfulness techniques to explore important skills like gratitude, empathy, self love and forgiveness.

 These exercises avoid the session from getting too overwhelming in one sitting and allow the mind to stay alert.

 The objective is to give individuals time in a group setting to share emotions but also an opportunity for self-reflection.
 Our aim is not to give advice and tell them what to do, but rather to give them the tools they need to empower themselves and also be compassionate towards their peers.